-Supervised kids’ clubs add a fantastic level of convenience to family vacations because parents can hit the golf course or spa while youngsters have a great time with various activities around hotel, art projects and more.
+Supervised kids’ clubs add a fantastic level of convenience to family vacations because parents can hit the golf course or spa while youngsters have a great time with various activities around the hotel, art projects, and more.
 Montage Beverly Hills has Paintbox, which is one of my daughter’s favorite kids’ club experiences of all time.
 Not only did they hang a huge welcome poster in our room, entertain her with fun activities while I ate dinner at Scarpetta, and feed her dinner (ordered via in-room dining), they still send her birthday cards every year.

 Hotels and resorts are also enhancing activity offerings for teens and tweens, as not to leave out these age groups.